fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 ````
 bool thresholdReached(int supportCount, int opposeCount, int min_threshold, int max_threshold) {
   int maxPassingOpposition = 2016 - max_threshold;
-  int fractionOfMaxPassingOpposition = opposeCount/maxPassingOpposition;
   int requiredThreshold = min_threshold +
-                         (max_threshold-min_threshold)*fractionOfMaxPassingOpposition;
+                         (max_threshold-min_threshold)*opposeCount/maxPassingOpposition;
   return supportCount >= requiredThreshold;
 }

-min_threshold + (max_threshold-min_threshold)*fractionOfMaxPassingOpposition;
 ````

 The threshold calculated above has a linear relationship with the fraction of opposing signals.
 The following assumes the recommendations for `min_threshold` and `max_threshold` are used.
 If there is no opposition, only 60% support is needed to lock in the upgrade.
 If 5% of blocks are signaling opposition, 75% support signaling is required to lock in the upgrade.
 And if 10% of blocks are signaling opposition, all other 90% of blocks must be signaling support for the upgrade to lock in.
 This relationship both allows non-contentious upgrades to upgrade relatively easily and quickly while still allowing opposition to the upgrade to make lock in of the upgrade more difficult or fail entirely.

 ![img](thresholdChart.png)

-#### Implementation
+#### Implementation notes

 It should be noted that the states are maintained along block chain branches, but may need recomputation when a reorganization happens.

-Given that the state for a specific block/deployment combination is completely determined by its ancestry before the current retarget period (i.e. up to and including its ancestor with height block.height - 1 - (block.height % 2016)), it is possible to implement the mechanism above efficiently and safely by caching the resulting state of every multiple-of-2016 block, indexed by its parent.

 ### Warning mechanism

 To support upgrade warnings, the signaling slots will all be checked for any signaling for slots without any related known update.
 Whenever LOCKED_IN for an unknown upgrade is detected, the software should warn loudly about the upcoming soft fork.
-It should warn even more loudly after the next retarget period (when the unknown upgrade is in the ACTIVE state).
+It should warn even more loudly once the upcoming fork is in the ACTIVE state.

 ### getblocktemplate changes